rsnodgrass/hass-xantech/README.md

 * The [Monoprice MPR-SG6Z](https://www.monoprice.com/product?p_id=10761) and [Dayton Audio DAX66](https://www.parts-express.com/dayton-audio-dax66-6-source-6-room-distributed-whole-house-audio-system-with-keypads-25-wpc--300-585) appear to have licensed or copied the serial interface from Xantech.
 Both Monoprice and Dayton Audio use a version of the Xantech multi-zone controller protocol.

 * Some Xantech MX88 models only support RS232 control using the DB15 output on the rear.
 This requiries either Xantech's special DB15 to DB9 adapter cable (PN 05913665), or a custom built DB15 to DB9 cable using the pinouts shown in the MX88 manual.

-## Support

-Visit the [community support discussion thread](https://community.home-assistant.io/t/xantech-dayton-audio-sonance-multi-zone-amps/450908) for issues with this integration.

 ## Installation